Arnold Schwarzenegger: Public image and legacy

 Schwarzenegger is a supporter of Israel, and has participated in a Los Angeles pro-Israel rally among other similar events.
 In 2004, Schwarzenegger visited Israel to break ground on Simon Wiesenthal Center's Museum of Tolerance Jerusalem, and to lay a wreath at the Yad Vashem Holocaust Memorial, he also met with Prime Minister Ariel Sharon and President Moshe Katsav.
 In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Schwarzenegger said: "I love Israel.
 When I became governor, Israel was the first country that I visited.
 When I had the chance to sign a bill calling on California pension funds to divest their money from companies that do business with Iran, I immediately signed that bill", then he added, "I knew that we could not send money to these crazy dictators who hate us and threaten Israel any time they have a bad day."

 Schwarzenegger supported the 2003 invasion of Iraq.
 Schwarzenegger also expressed support for the 2011 military intervention in Libya.
 In 2014, Schwarzenegger released a video message in support of the Euromaidan protests against Ukraine's pro-Russian President Viktor Yanukovych.
-In 2022, Schwarzenegger released another video message condemning the 2022 Russian invasion of Ukraine.
+In 2022, Schwarzenegger released another video message condemning the Russian invasion of Ukraine.
 Schwarzenegger's Twitter account is one of the 22 accounts that the president of Russia's Twitter account follows.

 Schwarzenegger, who played football as a boy, grew up watching Bayern Munich and Sturm Graz.
 He also expressed his admiration of Jürgen Klopp's Liverpool in October 2019.

 Schwarzenegger inspired many actors to become action heroes, including Dwayne Johnson, Matt McColm, Christian Boeving, Vidyut Jamwal, and Daniel Greene.
 Boeving's character in the 2003 action film When Eagles Strike was based on Schwarzenegger's image from the late 1980s: mostly on Major "Dutch" Schaefer from Predator (1987) and Colonel John Matrix from Commando (1985).
-In 2022, Schwarzenegger's use of a shotgun in the Terminator film series was referenced by actor Vijay in the Indian film Beast.